Piano lessons with Adam

-The 2017 Summer term begins on Tuesday, May 30th, and runs through August 10th.
-Lesson times are determined by the student's availability, which you can list on your registration form.
+The summer term begins on Tuesday June 19th, and ends Thursday, August 16th.
+Lesson times are determined by the student's availability, and are available from Monday through Wednesday 11am-6pm.
+You can request your lesson times on the registration form.

 Piano lessons with Adam Revell are informal, relaxed, 30-, 45-, or 60-minute private lessons.
 The studio has an acoustic Baldwin Grand piano, a comfortable setting, and a convenient location in Louisville.
 You will master basics such as scales, piano technique, theory and sight-reading skills, ear-training, improvisation, and an option to work on composition.
 You will learn music from a wide variety of styles.You can choose whether to play piano from a classical approach; focusing on musicality, sight reading and technique; or from a jazz approach; focusing on improvisation, interpretation, theory, and developing your ear.
 Both approaches challenging and rewarding.